Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Abstract

 \section{Abstract}

-Compound figures, which are multi-panel composites containing diverse subfigures, are ubiquitous in biomedical literature, yet large-scale subfigure extraction remains largely unaddressed.
-Prior work on subfigure extraction has been limited in both dataset size and generalizability, leaving a critical open question: \textit{How does high-fidelity image–text alignment via large-scale subfigure extraction impact representation learning in vision-language models?} We address this gap by introducing a scalable subfigure extraction pipeline based on transformer-based object detection, trained on a synthetic corpus of 500,000 compound figures, and achieving state-of-the-art performance on both ImageCLEF 2016 and synthetic benchmarks.
-Using this pipeline, we release \textbf{\datasetsub}, a large-scale high quality biomedical vision-language dataset comprising \textit{18 million} clinically relevant subfigure–caption pairs spanning radiology, microscopy, and visible light photography.
-We train and evaluate vision-language models on our curated datasets and show improved performance across retrieval, zero-shot classification, and robustness benchmarks, outperforming existing baselines.
+In biomedical vision-language modeling, datasets are typically mined from scientific literature, pairing compound figures with captions that are short, context-dependent, and oftern partially informative.
+Prior work on subfigure extraction has been limited in both dataset size and generalizability.
+In addition, no existing effort has incorporated rich medical context in image-text pairs.
+We revisit data curation as a foundational component of effective biomedical representation learning.
+Our data curation process integrates transformer-based subfigure detection, subcaption extraction, and contextual text enrichment derived from inline references.
+Our subfigure extraction model, trained on a corpus of 500,000 compound figures, achieves state-of-the-art performance on real and synthetic benchmarks.
+Using this process, we curate and release \textbf{\datasetsub}, a large-scale high-fidelity biomedical dataset comprising \textit{18 million} image-text pairs, spanning radiology, microscopy, and visible light photography.
+We train vision-language models on our dataset and perform extensive evaluation on 6 retrieval and 19 zero-shot classification tasks across three major modalities.
+The models trained on our dataset set a new state-of-the-art results in medical representation learning.
 We release our dataset, models, and code to support reproducible benchmarks and further study into biomedical vision-language modeling and representation learning.